pierremillard/glucose_acetate_interplay/README.md

 >
 > P. Millard, T. Gosselin-Monplaisir, S. Uttenweiler-Joseph, B. Enjalbert. bioRxiv, 2022, doi: [10.1101/2022.09.20.506926](https://doi.org/10.1101/2022.09.20.506926)

 The model is available in COPASI format in the `./model/` directory, and in SBML format from the Biomodels database (http://www.ebi.ac.uk/biomodels/) under identifier MODEL2005050001.
-Details on the model can be found in the original publication (Millard et al., 2021, eLife, doi: [10.7554/eLife.63661](https://doi.org/10.7554/eLife.63661)) and at https://github.com/MetaSys-LISBP/acetate_regulation.
+Details on the model can be found in Millard et al. 2021 (eLife, doi: [10.7554/eLife.63661](https://doi.org/10.7554/eLife.63661)) and at https://github.com/MetaSys-LISBP/acetate_regulation.
 Experimental data are provided in the `./data/` directory.
 Calculation results and figures are saved in the `./results/` directory.

 Details on the calculations can be found in the [original publication](https://doi.org/10.1101/2022.09.20.506926) and in the Rmd notebook.